Carol joined the Board of Directors in July 2019. She is also Chair of the Safeguarding Board.

 She started her career working for the City of Westminster, in a small specialist day service, then spent 12 years working for the Wirral Autistic Society, five years of which were spent establishing their training and development services.
 In 1996, she moved to Bromley Autistic Trust as Chief Executive where she developed their residential, day and supported living services and established a thriving family support service.

-Carol is the chair of the editorial board of the NAS’ professional conference.
-She has contributed to a number of publications, and has trained and presented at conferences nationally and internationally.
-She is the UK representative of Autism Europe and chaired the scientific committee of the XI Autism-Europe International Congress.
-Carol is on the editorial board of the International Journal “Autism”, and is a spokesperson on autism related issues for the NAS.
-Carol has a particular interest in autism across the lifespan including old age, autism in women and girls, safeguarding and learn when things go wrong, and the criminal justice system.
+Carol is a specialist member of the SEND First tier Tribunal.
+She has contributed to a number of publications and has trained and presented at conferences nationally and internationally.
+Carol has a particular interest in autism across the lifespan including old age, autism in women and girls, safeguarding, and the criminal justice system.